microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-05.md

 - Your app is now running in a local container, click **Stop** or close the Browser.

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image79.png)
-#### From Azure Monitor, locate the container running the eShoponWeb application
+#### From Azure Monitor, locate the container running the eShopOnWeb application

 Now, let's move on to publishing the app to AKS.
 - Go to the Azure Portal and create an Azure Container registry with a Standard SKU in your workshop resource group.